LennaHammer/English/EVP/out/words_adverb.md

 ## 264. down ## adverb
 /dɑʊn/ IN WRITING
 [B1]in writing or on paper
-- Do you have it down in writing/on paper, or was it just a verbal agreement?
+- Do you have it down `in writing/on paper`, or was it just a verbal agreement?
-- I've put you down for three tickets each.
+- I've put you down `for` three tickets each.

 ## 265. down ## adverb
 /dɑʊn/ FAR
 [B1]used, especially with prepositions, to emphasize that a place is far from you or from somewhere considered to be central
-- I'll meet you down at the gym after work.
+- I'll meet you down `at` the gym after work.
-- He has a house down by the harbor.
+- He has a house down `by` the harbor.
-- I'm going down to the store to buy some milk.
+- I'm going down `to` the store to buy some milk.

 ## 266. easy ## adverb
 /ˈiː.zi/ take it/things easy